avinassh/blag/content/posts/golang-marshaling-special-fields.md

 ### Note

 If you are passing around this request object, then the next method won't be able to read the body.
-In that case buffer needs to be refilled:
+In that case, buffer needs to be refilled:

 ```go
 body, _ := ioutil.ReadAll(req.Body)